The Levin approach to the numerical calculation of phase functions

-The second algorithm of this paper, which we call the local Levin method, is usually slower than the global Levin method, but it overcomes the difficulties which arise when the coefficient matrix (\ref{introduction:scalarcoef}) admits eigenvalues of small magnitude.
-It operates in a manner very similar to the algorithm of \cite{BremerPhase} in that it first computes the values of the derivatives $r_1, r_2,\ldots, r_n$ of the desired slowly-varying phase functions $\psi_1,\ldots,\psi_n$ at a point $c$ and then solves the Riccati equation numerically with those values used as initial conditions in order to construct $r_1,r_2, \ldots,r_n$ over the whole interval $[a,b]$.
-Rather than the coefficient deformation approach of \cite{BremerPhase}, however, the values of the $r_1, r_2,\ldots, r_n$ at $c$ are computed by applying the Levin approach to a single small subinterval of $[a,b]$ containing $c$.
+The second algorithm of this paper, which we call the local Levin method, is usually slower and slightly less accurate than the global Levin method in cases in which both apply, but it overcomes the difficulties which arise when the coefficient matrix (\ref{introduction:scalarcoef}) admits eigenvalues of small magnitude.
+The local method operates in a manner very similar to the algorithm of \cite{BremerPhase} --- it first computes the values of the derivatives $r_1, r_2,\ldots, r_n$ of the desired slowly-varying phase functions $\psi_1,\ldots,\psi_n$ at a point $c$ and then solves the Riccati equation numerically with those values used as initial conditions in order to construct $r_1,r_2, \ldots,r_n$ over the whole interval $[a,b]$.
+Rather than the continuation method of \cite{BremerPhase}, however, the values of the $r_1, r_2,\ldots, r_n$ at $c$ are computed by applying the Levin approach to a single small subinterval of $[a,b]$ containing $c$.
 Because the Levin approach is only used on a single subinterval of $[a,b]$, the nonuniqueness of the slowly-varying phase functions is no longer a concern --- any set of slowly-varying phase functions suffices for our purposes.
 For the sake of simplicity, we describe the local Levin method in the case in which (\ref{introduction:scalarode}) is nondegenerate on the entire interval $[a,b]$ of interest.
 However, it can easily be extended to equations of the form (\ref{introduction:scalarode}) that are nondegenerate on $[a,b]$ except at a finite number of turning points by partitioning $[a,b]$ and applying it on each of the resulting subintervals in the manner of \cite{BremerPhase2}.

-Magnus expansion methods are another class of techniques for the numerical solution of linear ordinary differential equations which operate by approximating the logarithms of their solutions.
-In \cite{Magnus}, it was observed that a fundamental matrix of the system of linear ordinary differential equations
+Our algorithms bear some superficial similarities to Magnus expansion methods, which are another class of numerical solvers for systems of ordinary differential equations that rely on the exponential representation of solutions.
+Introduced in \cite{Magnus}, Magnus expansions are certain series of the form